Omnivore

-An omnivore (/ˈɒmnɪvɔər/) is an animal that has the ability to eat and survive on both plant and animal matter.
+An omnivore (/ˈɒmnɪvɔər/) is an animal that eats both plant and animal matter.
 Obtaining energy and nutrients from plant and animal matter, omnivores digest carbohydrates, protein, fat, and fiber, and metabolize the nutrients and energy of the sources absorbed.
 Often, they have the ability to incorporate food sources such as algae, fungi, and bacteria into their diet.

 Omnivores come from diverse backgrounds that often independently evolved sophisticated consumption capabilities.
 For instance, dogs evolved from primarily carnivorous organisms (Carnivora) while pigs evolved from primarily herbivorous organisms (Artiodactyla).
 Despite this, physical characteristics such as tooth morphology may be reliable indicators of diet in mammals, with such morphological adaptation having been observed in bears.

 The variety of different animals that are classified as omnivores can be placed into further sub-categories depending on their feeding behaviors.
-Frugivores include maned wolves and orangutans; insectivores include swallows and pink fairy armadillos; granivores include large ground finches and mice.
+Frugivores include cassowaries, orangutans, humans, and grey parrots; insectivores include swallows and pink fairy armadillos; granivores include large ground finches and mice.

 All of these animals are omnivores, yet still fall into special niches in terms of feeding behavior and preferred foods.
 Being omnivores gives these animals more food security in stressful times or makes possible living in less consistent environments.

 Etymology and definitions

 The word omnivore derives from Latin omnis 'all' and vora, from vorare 'to eat or devour', having been coined by the French and later adopted by the English in the 1800s.
 Traditionally the definition for omnivory was entirely behavioral by means of simply "including both animal and vegetable tissue in the diet."
 In more recent times, with the advent of advanced technological capabilities in fields like gastroenterology, biologists have formulated a standardized variation of omnivore used for labeling a species' actual ability to obtain energy and nutrients from materials.
-This has subsequently conditioned two context specific definitions.
+This has subsequently conditioned two context-specific definitions.